arnavkmak-jpg/CaseFiles/README.md

 Since this is a console based game, you need to run it through your terminal.

 You can achieve that by doing the following:-
-1. Locate the `CaseFilesAA.jar` file in the Game folder.
+1. Locate the `CaseFiles.jar` file in the Game folder.
 2. Open your computer's Terminal (Mac/Linux) or Command Prompt (Windows).
 3. Type `java -jar ` (make sure to leave a SPACE at the end).
 4. Drag and drop the `.jar` file into the terminal window to paste the file path.